-To Whom It May Concern.
+To Whom It May Concern,

-APR 29 PM I am writing to oppose Duke Energy's current plans for the Central Corridor Pipeline (case 16-253-GA BTX), on the Pink Route in particular and through residential areas in general.
-Constructing a 30-inchdiameter pipeline along residential property is unprecedented for Duke Energy, and raises numerous concerns, especially given the short timeline in which the proposed routes have come together:
+I am writing to oppose Duke Energy's current plans for the Central Corridor Pipeline (case 16-253- GA-BTX).
+While I primarily oppose the Pink Route, I opposed the project in its entirety as it relates to residential areas in general.

+Constructing a 30-inch diameter pipeline along residential property is unprecedented for Duke Energy, and raises numerous concerns, especially given the short timeline in which the proposed routes have come together.
+My concerns include, but are not limited to: